-Yes.
-There are several cities near Falling Creek.
-About 15 minutes away is Hendersonville, NC.
+There are several cities near Falling Creek, but Falling Creek itself is very rural.
+About 20 minutes away is Hendersonville, NC.
 It has pretty much everything you’d need on a visit to town: Banks, laundry, food, restaurants, car repair, etc.

 Yes.
-It is actually advantageous to have a car since we are only 15 minutes from town.
+It is actually advantageous to have a car since we are a 15-20 minute drive from town.
 We also have staff parking areas.
 Be prepared for a bumpy, gravel road going in-and-out of camp.
 Cars are also parked outside all summer.

 If you don’t have a car, no worries!
 Usually about 15 staff are scheduled for each time-off period.
 Most are more than happy to carpool and offer each other rides.